Trita Parsi: National Iranian American Council

 In 2002, Parsi founded the National Iranian American Council (NIAC), whose stated purpose is "dedicated to strengthening the voice of Iranian-Americans and promoting greater understanding between the American and Iranian people.
 We accomplish our mission through expert research and analysis, civic and policy education, and community building."
 At NIAC's founding, Parsi argued "Our community is educated, affluent, dynamic, and professionally successful.
 However, we have yet to harness our immense human potential into constructive engagement in American civil society."

+Both Trita Parsi and the National Iranian American Council have been accused of having connections to the Iranian government and lobbying on its behalf.
+Other sources have said such allegations are inaccurate, and that Parsi is a victim of a smear campaign.
+Parsi has long opposed a war against Iran.

+Some critics also see Parsi's advocacy for the protection of Iran's cultural artifacts in the USA as being aligned with the Iranian government, while Parsi counters that such advocacy is done in the interest of Iranian-Americans.

 Through NIAC, Parsi supports engagement between the US and Iran, saying it "would enhance our [U.S.] national security by helping to stabilize the Middle East and bolster the moderates in Iran."

 In a 2011 talk sponsored by the Institute for Global Law and Policy at the Harvard Law School, Parsi argued that the conflict between Israel and Iran was not ideological but strategic and geopolitical.
 In a 2012 article for Salon, Parsi accused Israel of using the threat of war to push the U.S. and EU into economic sanctions on Iran.

+In February 2026, an unsigned editorial in The Wall Street Journal pointed to a video in which the Tehran University professor Foad Izadi suggests Parsi may have been an Iranian lobbyist, and said that former president Hassan Rouhani had wanted an Iranian lobby in the United States.
+Parsi responded that NIAC is an Iranian-American organization and has no connections to the Iranian government.
+NIAC said in reply that Rouhani had made the remark in 2013, eleven years after the organisation was founded, and that Izadi says in the same clip that it would be impossible for Iran to have a lobby in the United States.
+Jamal Abdi, president of NIAC, said Izadi was an Iranian hardliner who was falsely suggesting a connection between NIAC and Iranian reformists in order to undermine the latter as "American toadies".